 WBC Teams & Expanded Semi-Finals

 At the WBC, an expanded semi-final round will include performances from the top 15 competitors, plus a 16th wild-card position awarded to the member of the winning team in the WBC Team Competition who has the highest individual score but is not already qualified for semi-finals.
-Each competing nation is placed in a team based on historical performance data, with each competitor giving their own individual stage routines, while supporting and working with each other off-stage.
+Each competing national body is placed in a team based on historical performance data, with each competitor giving their own individual stage routines, while supporting and working with each other off-stage.
 The composition of the 2017 teams will be announced in June at the Budapest Championships, along with more information about team collaboration and bar service.

-Technical Judging & Shared National Championships Format
+Technical Judging & Shared National Body Championships Format

-The scheduling, production, and equipment needs of national barista championships vary worldwide, and so a functional, shared national championship format is critical to guaranteeing that at the World Barista Championship, every competitor will be walking onto an equally new stage.
-To ensure there are no unfair preparation advantages for a competitor based on the timing or format of their National Championships, a shared layout, temperature, and technical judging approach will be used for National Championships, with a separate set of updated template National Body Rules & Regulations being distributed for ease of use.
+The scheduling, production, and equipment needs of national barista championships vary worldwide, and so a functional, shared national body championship format is critical to guaranteeing that at the World Barista Championship, every competitor will be walking onto an equally new stage.
+To ensure there are no unfair preparation advantages for a competitor based on the timing or format of their National Body Championships, a shared layout, temperature, and technical judging approach will be used for National Body Championships, with a separate set of updated template National Body Rules & Regulations being distributed for ease of use.
 For details on the the table height range, flavor descriptor language and other small changes in the 2017 National Body Rules & Regulations Template, please read the 2017 National Body Competition Summary of Changes here.

-WCE Technical Judges play a critical role in communicating standards of performance across the globe, functioning as a very valuable differentiator of competitor levels, especially at the nationals level.
+WCE Technical Judges play a critical role in communicating standards of performance across the globe, functioning as a very valuable differentiator of competitor levels, especially at the national body level.
 Technical Judging will remain for the 60+ competitors in the 2017 WBC preliminary round, and the World Coffee In Goods Spirits Championship and World Latte Art Championship will continue with technical judging in all rounds.
 Technical judging will continue to be supported through certification in the World Coffee Championships, as well as through the World Competitions Education Program (WCEP), and additional education initiatives.

 There is every possibility that following the success of the 2017 changes, more changes will evolve and the national body competitions will continue to vary from the WBC.
 WCE and the Working Group are however very aware that the national body competitions are the road to the WBC and they have a huge scope.
-Analyzing the success, value, and production needs of the 2017 WBC format progressions will drive the consideration of how to continue evolutions in the 2018 WBC and 2018 National competitions.
+Analyzing the success, value, and production needs of the 2017 WBC format progressions will drive the consideration of how to continue evolutions in the 2018 WBC and 2018 National body competitions.